al2na/researchBlog/template/posts/2014_02_20_package_dev_documentation.md

 If you are using `RStudio`, I recommend setting your package options:

-* Generate package documentation with `roxygen`
+* Generate package documentation with `roxygen` (roxygen2)
   * Select all the options (especially regenerate `Rd` files on `Build & Reload`)

 Whenever you make changes to your package functions, you simply `commit` (you are using version control, right??), and then `Build & Reload` (if using `RStudio`) or `install()` if using `devtools`.

-## Roxygen Documentation
+## Roxygen2 Documentation

-For documentation that lives with your functions, I heavily recommend [`roxygen`](http://adv-r.had.co.nz/Documenting-functions.html).
-Although the normal way to document stuff in `R` is through the use of `Rd` files, `roxygen` allows you to put the following in your `R\functions.r` file:
+For documentation that lives with your functions, I heavily recommend using [`roxygen2`](http://adv-r.had.co.nz/Documenting-functions.html).
+Although the normal way to document stuff in `R` is through the use of `Rd` files, `roxygen2` allows you to put the following in your `R\functions.r` file:

 ```r
 #' this is a silly function